vraudszus/ClanManager/README.md

 - Get detailed insights in the performance of your clan members
 - Who performs well?
 And who doesn't?
 - Evaluation criteria can be adjusted to fit your clan's needs
-- Get reminded of pending promotions or demotions
+- Get reminded of pending promotions
 - Evaluation can take real life events into account
 - Takes input from and outputs to a Google sheet that you can share with your clan